 -I used whey as my starter, but you could also use sauerkraut juice or a purchased starter.
 The starter is really just an insurance policy to make sure that the ferment goes well.

 -Feel free to add flavour to your eggs.
-Dill, garlic, hot peppers, peppercorns all sound yummy to me!
+Dill, garlic, hot peppers, peppercorns are all delicious!

 -If you want purple eggs, try adding a chopped beet or fermenting in beet kvass.

-A thank you to Oh Lardy for their post on fermented eggs, that inspired me to try something new!
+And thank you to Oh Lardy for their post on fermented eggs, which inspired me to try something new!